StamLab/footprinting2012/README.md

 	File-Full-O-Integers
 ```

-The footprint occupancy statistic (FOS) of a candidate footprint is defined as:
+The footprint occupancy score (FOS) of a candidate footprint is defined as:
-FOS = (C+1)/L + (C+1)/R, where C is the average number of tags over the central/core region of a footprint, while L (R) is the average tag level found in the left (right) flanking region.
+FOS = (C+1)/L + (C+1)/R, where C is the average number of tags over the central/core region of a potential footprint, while L (R) is the average tag level found in the left (right) flanking region.

---flankmin/--flankmax set the minimum/maximum number of bases to consider when calculating L and R around a potential footprint.
+--flankmin/--flankmax set the minimum/maximum number of bases over which to find the maximum mean value of a L or R flanking region.

---centermin/--centermax set the minimum/maximum size (# bp) of all candidate footprints.
+--centermin/--centermax set the minimum/maximum size (# bp) over which to find the minimum mean value of C.

---maxthold should be ignored and use the default value of 10
+--maxthold should be ignored so that the program uses the default value of 10

 Input
 =====
 This program accepts a file full of integers that represent the number of sequencing tags at each base over the region of interest, including zeroes where no tags are found at a particular base.

-Regions of interest can be easily broken up into subsequences of integers and the program run in parallel on each input.
+Regions of interest can be easily broken up into subsequences.
 Breaking up your data by chromosome may be the most natural method to run things in parallel.

 Results